Conservation of Elizabeth Tower and Big Ben

 Big Ben undergoes the biggest conservation in its history

-Affectionately known around the world as Big Ben and shrouded in scaffolding since 2017, the Elizabeth Tower is being repaired from the gilt cross and orb at its tip, to the bottom of its 334-step staircase.
+Affectionately known around the world as Big Ben and shrouded in scaffolding from 2017-2022, the Elizabeth Tower was repaired from the gilt cross and orb at its tip, to the bottom of its 334-step staircase.

-Parliament is restoring the clock tower to its former glory, as well as modernising and upgrading facilities to make it fit for the 21st century.
+Parliament has restored the clock tower to its former glory, as well as modernising and upgrading facilities to make it fit for the 21st century.
 This is vital to ensure that this iconic building, situated on a UNESCO World Heritage site, is safeguarded for future generations to visit and enjoy.

 A powerful symbol of democracy

 The Elizabeth Tower stands as a symbol of not only the United Kingdom but of democracy.